WitchDevelops/WitchDevelops/README.md

 # About me
 <h2>👋 Hi, this is Domi!
-I'm learning frontend developement and graphic design.</h2>
+I'm learning frontend developement, web design and graphic design.</h2>
 <br>I'd love to find a job (or a traineeship) as a frontend dev.
-<br><br>I’m currently learning Angular, and oh boi, it ain't easy.
-I probably should have started with React.
-So next in line is React and Bootstrap.
+You can also hire me to design and code a homepage for you.
 <br>It would be cool to collaborate on beginner-friendly projects :D

 # Contact